link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 A **Write Quorum (WQ)** specifies how many replicas must confirm a write synchronously.
 The remaining replicas can be updated asynchronously.

-For example, with three replicas and a `WQ` of 1:
+For example, with three replicas and a `WQ of 1`:

 - 1 replica is updated synchronously.
 - 2 replicas are updated asynchronously (`Replicas - WQ = 2`).